RoboCup-SPL/GameController/README.md

     memory->insertData("GameCtrl/playerNumber", <your robot's player number>);

 The team number must be non-zero.
-Setting the team number will reset libgamectrl (e.g. go back to the initial state). libgamectrl will also set "GameCtrl/teamNumber" back to zero, so it recognize the next time your application is started.
+Setting the team number will reset libgamectrl (i.e. go back to the initial state). libgamectrl will also set "GameCtrl/teamNumber" back to zero, so it will recognize the next time your application is started.

 You can receive the current GameController packet with: